victormbogu1/FiFa20-Project/README.md

 The following python libraries used for this project were:
 * Anaconda - library manager for Python
 * Pandas - for data analysis
+* numpy - for data analysis
-* Seaborn - for visualizing the data.
+* Seaborn - for visualizing the data
+* matplotlib - for visualizing the data
+* folium - for geospatial analysis
+* json - for geospatial analysis
+* sklearn - importing other modules
+* statsmodels.api as sm # Using .api imports the public access version of statsmodels, which is a library that handles

 ## Executing code: